 Additional information about SCEC earthquake system science research is available on related SCEC web sites including:

-Except as otherwise noted, The material on this web site by SCEC is licensed under a Creative Commons Attribution 4.0 International license and SCEC software are distributed with Open Source Licenses, including licensed under the Apache 2.0 License and 3 BSD.
+Except as otherwise noted, SCEC material posted on this wiki is distributed under a Creative Commons Attribution 4.0 International license and the SCEC software is distributed with Open Source Licenses, including the Apache 2.0 License and 3 Clause BSD license.
 For related information, see our Site Policies.